teticio/openai-assistant-wrapper/README.md

 ```

 In the API call, provide your Assistant ID (e.g., `asst_1234567890abcdef01234567`) as the `model`.
 The [`test.ipynb`](notebooks/test.ipynb) notebook gives some examples of how to use the wrapper.

+Unless you set the enivironment variable `DO_NOT_USE_REFERENCES`, references to files used in the generation will be appended to the generated text.